Every year, I do a year in review, with highlights and lowlights and a summary so this is my year in review for 2018.

 That was enough to make me depressed and give me anxiety attacks for the rest of the year.
 I was on anti-depressants for a few months.
 In addition, my company didn’t let me take any vacation at the beginning of the year because they lied to me about our work getting ‘busy’ when really we were not busy at all!
 Instead I was doing the same monotonous tasks and most of the time didn’t really have anything to do.
 I spent my days surfing Quora when I was at work.
 Due to the combination of the crypto crash taking out most of my savings + my company not letting me take vacation, my gf got really impatient about me, and we starting having lots of fights, finally resulting in us breaking up.
 I am still broken because of it.
 I really thought she was the right person.
 I thought I had found my Korean wife at last.
 It turns out, I still had a lot of searching to do.
 I’m no closer to finding another gf this year, and that dream of marrying a Korean girl still seems as out of reach and as impossible as ever.

 Most of my good friends (except for Tony) had moved out of the SF Bay Area, either to LA or back to Japan/Korea/China/Canada.
 For most of the year I was stuck living in a place where I had no friends, no opportunities to meet friends, at a job that I wasn’t doing anything at, and every paycheck going to paying off those 3 stupid loans I had gotten at the beginning of the year, and my savings were all devastated from the crypto crash.
 There were times this year I wanted to kill myself it was so bad.
 It’s hard to imagine a year being worse than this, but at the very least I can say that I’m still alive, and my family and friends were still doing well, it seems.
-Now I’m waiting and praying for my money to hopefully transfer successfully back to Canada so that I can use it to buy a place in Vancouver next year as was originally my plan for this year but got pushed back.

 The root cause of most of this year’s troubles really was that crypto crash that started on Jan 10, 2018.
 Before that, I was riding high. $100k in profits.
 A beautiful sweet loving Korean gf.
 A beautiful SF apartment.
 All of it destroyed in less than a year.
 God really had it in for me this year, but hopefully next year I can come back stronger and wiser than ever.
 I learned a lot of valuable lessons this year.
 At least they were better learned early than later, I suppose.
 I am now starting over fresh, except getting a US job is more difficult due to me having lots of TN visas on my record, and I’m 30 years old instead of 23…